 2. Personalize your communications

 Customers crave personalization and 74% of marketers say targeted personalization increases customer engagement.
 Gather the data from your continuous and relevant communications and use it to better personalize future marketing efforts to increase open and click rates.

 3. Automate with AI

-Implementing processes to execute on the above can take tons of time and effort if done manually.
+Implementing processes to frequently engage with your target audience can take tons of time and effort if you do it manually.
 Luckily, you can use AI to automate the frequency, personalization, and management of your messages.
-AI can gather your customer data in real time so that every future communication for that individual can be curated to their interests during that particular time.
-Integrating your AI tool with your CRM will keep your customer information as fresh as possible and prevent the negative impact of data decay.
+AI can gather your customer data in real-time so you can curate every future communication with that individual to their particular interests, during that specific time.
+Integrating your AI tools with your CRM will keep your customer information as fresh as possible, which will help prevent the negative impact of data decay.